 A Laboratory Processing Chart (LPC) is developed for most IMPAACT studies as a detailed laboratory-related companion document to the protocol.
-LPCs provide detailed instructions for specimen collection, handling, processing, storage, and shipping; the LPC also contains Laboratory Data Management System (LDMS)-specific visit codes, specimen type codes, and applicable data collection material details.
+LPCs provide detailed instructions for specimen collection, handling, processing, storage, and shipping.
+The LPC also contains Laboratory Data Management System (LDMS) preloads, which are study-specific visit codes, specimen type codes, and applicable data collection material details.
 The preloads for specimen collection are finalized and available for site use in LDMS approximately two weeks after the LPC is final.
 The LPC also lists relevant contact information for collaborating laboratories and repositories.

 LPC development typically begins when the protocol is in the final stages of development.
-The laboratory technologist (LT) is primarily responsible for developing the LPC in close collaboration with the protocol IMPAACT Laboratory Center (LC) representative; the protocol laboratory data manager (LDM) and CTS also contribute to the LPC development and the full protocol team is responsible for reviewing the draft LPC when distributed by the LT or LC representative.
-In addition, the LT coordinates with the LC representative to arrange for a secondary review by another LT from the Laboratory Technologists Committee (LTC).
+The laboratory technologist (LT) is primarily responsible for developing the LPC in close collaboration with the protocol IMPAACT Laboratory Center (LC) representative; the protocol laboratory data manager (LDM) and CRM also contribute to the LPC development.
+The full protocol team is responsible for reviewing the draft LPC when distributed by the LT or LC representative.
+If a secondary review by another LT from the Laboratory Technologists Committee (LTC) is warranted, as determined by the LT and LC representative, the LT coordinates with the LC representative to arrange for this review.

 The LC representative is responsible for ensuring quality control, appropriate versioning, and internal consistency of the LPC.
-The LT or LC representative will distribute the updated final LPC to the protocol team for final review and sign-off.
-Sign-off of the final LPC is required from the protocol chair(s), LC representative, LT, LDM, and CTS.
-Sign-off is confirmed by the LC representative and requirements must be completed before the LPC can be finalized and made available to participating sites.
+The LT or LC representative will distribute the LPC to the protocol team for final review and sign-off.
+Sign-off of the final LPC is required from one protocol chair (chair or vice chair), one LC representative, one LT, one LDM, and one CRM.
+Sign-off is confirmed by the LC representative and must be completed before the LPC can be finalized and made available to participating sites.
 The LC representative is responsible for ensuring all required sign-offs are received, ensuring compliance with good documentation practices, including appropriate version control, requesting that the LPC is posted to the study webpage, and distributing the LPC to sites.
+Additionally, the LC will send the LPC to laboratories processing samples.
 The final LPC must be available before the study is opened to accrual.

-The LPC may be updated over time as experience with study implementation identifies aspects of the study protocol that may require further explanation or in response to frequently asked questions.
+The LPC may be updated over time as experience with study implementation identifies aspects of the study protocol that may require further explanation, in response to frequently asked questions, or when protocol modifications impact LPC directions.
 When updates are required, the LT and LC representative will coordinate that process.
-The LT will circulate updated LPC drafts to the protocol team, with the same sign-off requirements as the initial draft.
+The LC will circulate updated LPC drafts to the protocol team, with the same sign-off requirements as the initial draft if changes are made to laboratory processes or instructions.
 Note that LTC review is not required for updates.
+Sign-off is not required for LPC version changes to update to a new protocol version or to update staff or addresses without laboratory processing changes.
 Updates will be documented using a version control log that will be made available with the updated LPC upon finalization of the updates.
 As with the initial version, the LC representative is responsible for ensuring all required sign-offs are received and ensuring appropriate version control.